HirotakaDango/ArtCODE/README.md

 ## Features:

-*user register and login to upload image, can't upload if not register or login *user can delete their post
+1. user register and login to upload image, can't upload if not register or login
+2. user can delete their post
-*user can download image from download button *generate thumbnail to save bandwidth
+3. user can download image from download button
+4. generate thumbnail to save bandwidth
-*add image to your favorite
+5. add image to your favorite
--forum chat to discuss something
+6. forum chat to discuss something
--image tags so you're not had difficult time to find specific image -settings page to manage your account
+7. image tags so you're not had difficult time to find specific image
+8. settings page to manage your account
--change password for additional security
+9. change password for additional security
--you can change your username
+10. you can change your username
--follow/unfollow button with following/follower count
+11. follow/unfollow button with following/follower count
--multi image upload
+12. multi image upload
--comments
+13. comments

 Development progress still far from complete.
 I will update as possible for this zero cost website.